Persistence preset: default sound card

 In order to ease the use of the right audio card, we could have a specific persistence preset, for users not to have to either redo it manually each time they boot, or do too geeky things.

-#4 Updated by mercedes508 almost 3 years ago
+#4 Updated by mercedes508 about 3 years ago

 the "Alternative method":